2019 Peterborough City Council election

 Elections to Peterborough City Council took place on 2 May 2019.
 20 of the 60 seats were contested.
 This was on the same day as other local elections across the United Kingdom.

-Election summary
+Election result

 Summary

 Following the election the Conservatives were able to continue to govern, although now in a minority administration with the support of the Werrington First group.